spotify/spotify-json/doc/api.md

 passed to the code so only keep this value around while you can ensure that the data will outlive the `encoded_value_ref`.
-If you need the decoded value to live even when the original JSON has been deleted, store the decoded value in a `spotify::json::encodec_value` instead (it can be directly assigned from the `spotify::json::encodec_value_ref`).
+If you need the decoded value to live even when the original JSON has been deleted, store the decoded value in a `spotify::json::encoded_value` instead (it can be directly assigned from the `spotify::json::encoded_value_ref`).
 This should be the default unless you have special performance requirements and want to take on the extra complexity of carefully managing the lifetime of the source JSON data.